turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ram_role.md

+---
+title: "Steampipe Table: alicloud_ram_role - Query Alicloud RAM Roles using SQL"
+description: "Allows users to query Alicloud RAM Roles, providing insights into role-specific details, permissions, and trust policies."
+---

-# Table: alicloud_ram_role
+# Table: alicloud_ram_role - Query Alicloud RAM Roles using SQL

-A RAM role is a virtual RAM identity that you can create in your Alibaba Cloud account.
-A RAM role does not have a specific logon password or AccessKey pair.
-A RAM user can be used only after the RAM user is assumed by a trusted entity.
+Alicloud RAM (Resource Access Management) is a service that helps you manage user identities and access permissions.
+You can create and manage multiple identities under your Alibaba Cloud account, and control the resources that each identity can access.
+RAM allows you to grant precise access permissions to different users, user groups, and roles.

+## Table Usage Guide

+The `alicloud_ram_role` table provides insights into RAM roles within Alicloud Resource Access Management.
+As a security analyst, explore role-specific details through this table, including permissions, trust policies, and associated metadata.
+Utilize it to uncover information about roles, such as those with wildcard permissions, the trust relationships between roles, and the verification of trust policies.

 ## Examples